 - 3- First weeks in Malleswaram + with Srishti + Fulbright colleagues

 “Do you like my India?”

 The woman who asked me with a bright smile seemed to have taken pity on me after I got yelled at profusely for a cultural misstep on my first day in India.
 Admiring the large Tamil temple in Chennai I had pointed my camera towards the interior of the main temple.
 I was too jet-lagged and un-nerved to think of a more beautiful reply and just said something like “I will find out – it is my first day”.
 I later wished I had said that SHE made my day beautiful.
 (Chennai, December 11, 2019)

 Bangalore Initiation Rites

 Day 2 in India brought me to the sheltered grounds of a charming if aging resort in Velahanka, in the north of Bangalore near Srishti art school, my academic base as a Fulbright-Nehru scholar.

 Well, the journey was worth it.
-Of the many projects I want to just mention the largest, Arzu’s (+ her team Art-In-Transit) mural on a rediscovery of ancient water-harvesting techniques – all built from local mud (in distinct colors) with engaging graphic + typographic overlays.
-Find a better description here.
+Of the many projects I want to just mention the largest, Arzu’s + her Art-In-Transit class’s mural on a rediscovery of ancient water-harvesting techniques – all built from local mud (in distinct colors) with engaging graphic + typographic overlays.
+Find a thorough description here.
 (Bangalore December 12-22)